uw-ssec/osp-nce/README.md

 ## Project Overview

-Our goal was to **establish a proof of concept for process automation to streamline PCs' NCE review workflow.** Before this project, PCs manually completed the Extension Review Matrix (ERM), looking up each review item individually.
+Our goal was to **establish a proof of concept for process automations to streamline PCs' NCE review workflow.** Before this project, PCs manually completed the Extension Review Matrix (ERM), looking up each review item individually.
 While some items required careful assessment, others were straightforward attributes that could be pulled directly from existing databases.

 To design our solution, we thought of the ERM as containing two types of items:

-- **Structured items** – objective attributes of a grant (e.g., budget details, approval requirements) that PCs previously had to look up and enter manually.
+- **Structured items** – objective attributes of a grant (e.g., budget details) that PCs previously had to look up and enter manually.
 - **Unstructured items** – more complex elements requiring interpretation, such as reviewing contract terms to determine if sponsors explicitly require extension approval.

 To streamline the process, we aimed to: